The Integrated Masters in Optometry (MSci Optometry) is a unique programme in the field of ophthalmic optics education as:

 Applicants for September 2019: Please apply via our Online Application form

 Preston (Campus code: U)

-Level 4: Must be employed within an optical practice and have a suitable mentor.
+Must be employed within an optical practice and have a suitable mentor for all levels.

 GCSE English, Science and Mathematics plus two others at a minimum grade C or grade 4 (standard pass) equivalent.

 Level 2 or 3 Diploma in Optical Retail Skills + 1 year optical work experience + 5 GCSEs as above